Keeping Each Other Safe

 11 September 2020

-We are taking action to help keep our employees, contractors and communities safe across our operations in the Northwest Territories, Canada.
+We are taking action to help keep our employees, contractors and communities safe at our operation in the Northwest Territories, Canada.

-We continue to proactively implement measures to reduce the possibility of COVID-19 on our site, including additional health screening, enhanced hygiene and physical distancing measures, roster and flight changes, and the use of masks for employees during travel.
+We continue to proactively implement measures to reduce transmission of COVID-19 on our site, including mandatory COVID-19 testing, health screening (eg phone calls with medical professionals prior to travel), enhanced hygiene and physical distancing measures, roster and flight changes, and the use of masks.